-Acquia Search supports the use of separate search cores, both by Acquia Cloud environment or multisite instance.
-This allows each environment (Development, Staging, and Production) to have its own separate search core, enabling development and testing using independent Solr configuration and data.
+Acquia Search supports the use of separate search indexes, both by Cloud Platform environment or multisite instance.
+Separate search indexes allows each environment of your application to have its own separate search index, enabling development and testing using independent Solr configuration and data.

-The Drupal modules for Acquia Search detect the current application's environment and then connect to the ideal Acquia-hosted Solr core.
-This default can be overridden.
+The Drupal modules for Acquia Search detect the current application’s environment and then connect to the ideal Acquia-hosted Solr index.
+You can override this default.

-and you attempt to copy a website between environments, one of following actions will occur:
+and you try to copy a website between environments, one of the following actions will occur:

 An Acquia-hosted website running in the development environment in the

-ABCD-12345.dev.defaultcore.
-If you then copy this website to the Acquia test environment, the Solr connection will switch to the
+If you copy this website to your test environment, the Solr connection will

-If you do not have a valid Solr core defined for an environment, automatic switching will not take place, and the connection will switch to read-only mode on the production core.
-This protects your Solr data from being modified by other websites.
-Without this protection, several scenarios could result in data corruption/pollution, or even pose security issues (such as accidentally exposing privileged information on unwanted websites).
+If you do not define a valid Solr index for an environment, the connection will switch to read-only mode on the production index.
+This change allows the environment to use search features, while protecting your production Solr data from modification by other environments.
+Without this protection, you could potentially corrupt or pollute your search data, or even cause security issues by exposing privileged information in unexpected ways.

-When the Acquia Search modules enable read-only mode on a connection, your website can still run searches against an Acquia Search Solr core, even though operations that include changing, adding, or deleting content will not work.
-Without this protection, the website copy may delete or otherwise corrupt your production Solr core as you edit and delete content, run indexing, or run cron.
-Your visitors will begin to see nonsensical results on search pages on your production website, for which the only fix is to completely reindex Solr for the production website.
+When the Acquia Search modules enable read-only mode on a connection, your website can still run searches against an Acquia Search Solr index, even though you can’t change, add, or delete content.
+Without this protection, the non-production website may delete or otherwise corrupt your production Solr index as you edit and delete content, run indexing, or run cron on your non-production environment.
+Your visitors will begin to see non-production results on search pages on your production website, for which the only fix is to reindex Solr for the production website.

 To determine the current connection status of your website’s connection, you can use the Drupal administrative interface and examine the Connection status dialog box.